Do you have a list of all your current prices?

-Next Day deliveries cost an extra £10 on top of our standard postage fees.
+Next Day deliveries costs £25.
 To book a next day delivery, you will need to place the order with us before midday.
-We can send either directly to you or to your chosen recipient. *Please note, we do not deliver on Saturdays.
+We can send either directly to you, or to your chosen recipient. *Please note, we do not deliver on Saturdays.

 Large rugs have to be sent on a 48 hour service because of their length, so will therefore take a day longer to arrive on an express order.
 This will also apply to larger Made to Measure items.

 Pricing will vary depending on what is ordered, please click here to view our delivery and returns page.